WillisDyson/pure-pet-food-challenge/README.md

 - Make sure the React App is running on port 3000
 - Make sure the API is running on port 5000

-## Please reach out if you have any questions!
+## Please reach out if you have any issues or questions!